The pop star helping Cyprus become Eurovision favourite

 The singer is currently the bookies' favourite to win the 2018 contest.

-Cyprus has never won the Eurovision Song Contest but has made a huge effort to go the distance with Fuego (meaning "fire" in Greek).
+Cyprus has never won the Eurovision Song Contest but has made a huge effort to go the distance with Fuego (meaning "fire" in Spanish).

 Firstly, they enlisted Eleni from Greece, where she is one of the country's biggest pop stars.